Controlling Element Transparency with CSS opacity

 Front‑end web development is my personal niche, it is the art of creating visual and interactive elements for a website, including layout, design, and interactivity, using HTML, CSS, and JavaScript.

 Below you will find a subset of articles from my blog specifically about Front‑End Development.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
-There are four hundred articles collected together for you below.
+There are four hundred eight articles collected together for you below.

 Use JavaScript template literals for multi‑line strings, interpolation, cleaner formatting, practical string construction, and pitfalls around whitespace.